inkVerb/VIP/Cheat-Sheets/SysAdmin-Commands.md

 # LDAP
 ## Server
-sudo apt install slapd ldap-utils sudo dpkg-reconfigure slapd
+apt install slapd ldap-utils
+dpkg-reconfigure slapd
 # No
 # Any domain, or the pre-defined domain in /etc/hosts
 # Organization name